amrutprabhu/amrutprabhu.github.io/data/blog/2022/create-ethereum-cryptocurrency-token-smart-contract.md

 truffle init
 ```

-This will create a structure of folder as below.
+This will create a structure of folders as below.

 ![truffle project](/static/images/2022/create-cryptocurrency-token-ethereum/folder-structure.jpg)